YNAB tree logoAustralian flag

 Marty’s priorities aren’t really dialed-in, yet, and his cash flow situation isn’t that great.
 By the time the paycheck arrives, the bank account is almost drained.
 Even if Marty is a risk-taker, an emergency fund category could be helpful.

 See, whenever Sasha finds herself using her emergency funds, she asks herself, “Could I have seen this coming?
 Do I need a separate category for this expense?”
-If the answer is “yes,” she adjusts her budget, accordingly.
+If the answer is “yes,” she adjusts her plan accordingly.

 Find yourself wondering “Where did my money go?” all too often?
 Check out our comprehensive guide on this common problem.